-A surprising amount of knowledge has been lost regarding the diet was of various pre-Columbian North American tribes, that is, regarding their diet at the time they first came into contact with European immigrants, and before then, but it is known that diet varied quite a lot from tribe to tribe, and from region to region.
+A surprising amount of knowledge has been lost regarding the diet of various pre-Columbian North American tribes, that is, regarding their diet at the time they first came into contact with European immigrants, and before then, but it is known that diet varied quite a lot from tribe to tribe, and from region to region.
 General cultural exchange between North American tribes and European immigrant tribes caused significant changes in the diet of the Europeans, and probably caused even more profound changes in the diet of the North American tribes.
-Efforts to preserve knowledge about the pre-contact diet of the North American tribes, have been rather limited.
-Nevertheless, some information is available.
+While efforts to preserve knowledge about the pre-contact diet of the North American tribes, have been rather limited, nevertheless, some information is available.

-Apparently Mr. Treadwell was not himself a vegetarian, and had no axe to grind in regard to claiming that the Unkechaug and other Long Island tribes had a primarily vegetarian diet — almost certainly without any milk or dairy, but quite possibly with some gathered eggs, and of course with the clams I previously mentioned.
+Apparently Mr. Treadwell was not himself a vegetarian, and had no agenda to advance in regard to his claim that the Unkechaug and other Long Island tribes had a primarily vegetarian diet — almost certainly without any milk or dairy, but quite possibly with some gathered eggs, and of course with the clams I previously mentioned.
 Clams and other sessile mullosks were easily available in large numbers.
-Unlike mammals, they didn't run away from people!
+Unlike mammals, clams didn't run away from people!
 So you just walked to the sea shore, stuck your hand or a simple tool into the sand, and pulled them out.
-Despite the easy availability of sessile mullosks, apparently the LI tribes preferred dining on lots of squash and corn and beans.
-Lots of starch in the flesh of the squash and in the corn seeds; starch and some protein in the beans, and both protein and considerable amounts of oil in the squash seeds.
-They may also have grown melons.
+Despite the easy availability of sessile mullosks, apparently the Long Island tribes preferred dining on lots of squash and corn and beans.
+Lots of starch in the flesh of the squash and in the corn seeds; starch and some protein in the beans; protein and considerable amounts of lipids in the squash seeds.
+They Unkechaug may also have grown melons.
 And likely they would have eaten the melon seeds as well as the flesh.
 Squash, corn, beans, and seeds of squash and melon can all be stored long-term and serve as a buffer against shortages of fresh foods.

 Personally I feel best with a lot of starch in my diet, lots of potatoes for one.
 I eat squash only occasionally.
-Starches I eat are rice, rice noodles, corn tortillas, whole wheat pitas, whole wheat pasta, caraway rye-bread (made with 2 parts whole grain rye to one part whole grain wheat, and one part refined wheat), quinoa, barley, millet, stone ground oats, and since I moved to the US South, lots of yellow grits.
+Starches I eat are rice, rice noodles, corn tortillas, whole wheat pita breads, whole wheat pasta, caraway rye-bread (made with 2 parts whole grain rye to one part whole grain wheat, and one part refined wheat), quinoa, barley, millet, stone ground oats, and since I moved to the US South, lots of yellow grits.
 Also, I eat raw and steamed vegetables.
 I add cold pressed oils to some vegetables (unrefined untoasted sesame oil, extra virgin olive oil), but I don't fry or sautee anything.
 I eat some legumes and nuts, and oil seeds.
 And of course I like to keep plenty of fruit on hand.
 I like citrus frutis.
 I like melons.
 But what I consume in huge quantities are the starchy foods.